AbhishekKapoor18/Authorization-form/README.md

 # Authorization Form

-* CodeCademy Project for understanding React Components. *
+* CodeCademy's Project for understanding React Components. *

 This is a simple authorization form built using React.js, where the main focus is to hide the contact information behind an authorization layer.